-As a division of the Department of Public Safety, Emergency Management is responsible for development, implementation, and maintenance of policies and programs related to general emergency preparedness and business continuity planning for the University.
+As a unit in the Department of Public Safety, Emergency Management is responsible for development, implementation, and maintenance of policies and programs related to general emergency preparedness and business continuity planning for the University.
 This includes the coordination and integration of activities necessary to build, sustain and improve the capabilities to prepare for, respond to, recover from, or mitigate against threatened or actual disasters or emergencies impacting campus.
 Coordination is among University departments, as well as local first responder and emergency support organizations.

 The primary objectives of EHSS are to provide environmental health and safety information to the University campus community, to provide guidance on regulations, and to administer programs which ensure regulatory compliance.
 Services provided by EHSS include: responding to environmental inquiries, spills, and emergencies; providing environmental health and safety related training sessions; and conducting compliance inspections within the work place.
 Environmental Health and Safety Services (EHSS) is dedicated to helping create a safe and secure campus environment that is conducive to education, research, life, and work.